-NOTE 3: we do not believe the idea of ‘pass or fail’ has any place in yoga.
-Students who stay the course will be issued with a ‘certificate of completion’ and will have earned 200 teacher training hours which will then entitle you to become a Registered Yoga Teacher with YAP, which comes with it’s own insurance.
+NOTE 3: we do not believe the idea of ‘pass or fail’ has any place in movement/yoga.
+Trainees who stay the course will be issued with a ‘certificate of completion’ and will have earned 200 teacher training hours which will then entitle you to become a Registered Yoga Teacher with YAP, which comes with it’s own insurance.
 However, YAP will only issue an RYT certificate to those names we have supplied them with – those we feel are ready to teach & have completed the full course.
 Others will be encouraged to continue to work with us until we feel they are good to go.

 NB.
 We reserve the right to hold back issuing the certificate to anyone who we feel has not earned it or has not attended 100% of the contact hours / completed the diary of hours in-between modules.
 This will come as no surprise, as we will be continually monitoring every student.
 If your certificate is held back, it will be waiting for you and handed over once you have put in the required work and shown that you have reached a satisfactory level.

 On this, we consider that this program provides people with a springboard towards teaching.
 Some can get going almost as soon as the course ends, whilst others might be good-to-go in a couple of years.
 We see the relationship between you & FYP as an apprenticeship/mentorship.